Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities

 \section{Conclusion}

-This paper focuses on addressing the distributed stochastic optimization problem over networks with locally updated agents.
-The proposed algorithm, Local Momentum Tracking (\DSMTL), achieves the optimal communication complexity with sufficiently many local updates and attains the optimal iteration complexity simultaneously.
+This paper addresses the distributed stochastic optimization problem over networks with locally updated agents.
+The proposed Local Momentum Tracking (\DSMTL) algorithm achieves optimal communication complexity with sufficiently many local updates and simultaneously attains the optimal iteration complexity.
 Experimental results corroborate the theoretical findings.